Trying To Accept The Fact That My Son Has ADHD (And How I Was Able To Help Him Just In Time!)

 That was me a year ago and I was speaking with my son’s Kindergarten teacher.
 She was telling me that my boy has difficulty reading because he is easily distracted and can’t focus on school lessons.
 She also mentioned that he fidgets all the time and that my son is very hyperactive.

 “Miss Smith (not her real name), the reason why I am paying this private school is because I want for my son to receive the best education that my money can provide.
-Why are you telling me of these things?
-If he can’t read, then, teach him to read – it’s your job as his teacher!
+Why are you telling me these things?
+If he can’t read, then teach him to read – it’s your job as his teacher!
 Am I just wasting my money here?”

-I turned my gaze to the guidance counselor and she introduced herself to me.
+I turned my gaze to the guidance counselor, and she introduced herself to me.
 “My name is Nilda Ramos (not her real name) and I am the counselor for the Kindergarten students.
-Michael is very vibrant and he loves to go to school.
+Michael is very vibrant, and he loves to go to school.
 I can see that in him.
-How I wish all students were like Michael who is eager to learn.”
+How I wish all students were like Michael, who is eager to learn.”

-The two women sort of pacified me and with that, I gave in.
+The two women sort of pacified me, and with that, I gave in.
 I went with them to the principal’s office and sat down on that beautiful Victorian sofa.

-“Why are we here?”, I asked.
+“Why are we here?”
+I asked.

-“Mrs. Cruz, it has come to my attention that Michael is very special and is need of further skills development.”, the principal said.
-She had a way with her words and I was drawn to her.
+“Mrs. Cruz, it has come to my attention that Michael is very special and is in need of further skills development.”, the principal said.
+She had a way with her words, and I was drawn to her.
 It’s like I had no choice but to hear her out and listen to her.
 In a way, I felt that she meant all the good things she said for Michael, my son.

 I said, “What type of skills development are we talking about?”

-I will let Mrs. Ramos explain to you this skills development thing that I am referring to.”, she said.
+“I will let Mrs. Ramos explain to you this skills development thing that I am referring to.”, she said.

 “Mrs. Cruz, Michael’s teacher noticed that for his age, he had difficulty reading due to a combination of his behavior.
-I have had the honor of spending time with Michael for the last month and I can say in my professional capacity, that he is indeed a bit more hyperactive for his age group.
-Let me start with this – it’s not a bad thing and it’s not only Michael.
-One out of ten kids suffer from this condition and when given all the help he can get, Michael can cope and can function really well.”
+I have had the honor of spending time with Michael for the last month, and I can say, in my professional capacity, that he is indeed a bit more hyperactive for his age group.
+Let me start with this – it’s not a bad thing, and it’s not only Michael.
+One out of ten kids suffer from this condition, and when given all the help he can get, Michael can cope and can function really well.”

-“So, what condition is this?”, I asked.
+“So, what condition is this?”
+I asked.

 Mrs. Ramos smiled and handed me a piece of paper.
 “Please go to this specialist and he will provide a series of tests for Michael.
 From him, we will know what steps to take in order to help Michael with his skills and behavior development.
-I really hope you can do this soon?
+I really hope you can do this soon.
 For Michael?”

 I managed a weak yes and said our goodbyes.